d-exclaimation/pioneer/Documentation/guides/features/fluent.md

 order: 60
 ---

-# Fluent Integration
+# Fluent

 Fluent is the most common choice of connecting to a database from a Vapor application.
-There can be some confusion on how to connect Fluent entities into a GraphQL Schema.
+There can be some confusion on how to connect Fluent entities into a GraphQL Schema, so here are some information to help tackle any of those issue.

 ## GraphQL ID

-As an example, let's use Graphiti as the GraphQL schema library and we have a `User` fluent entity as described below.
+Let's use Graphiti as the GraphQL schema library and we have a `User` fluent entity as described below.

 ```swift User.swift
 import Foundation